PortalCloudInc/pc_video/README.md

-# pc_vde
-Portal Cloud - Video Decoding Engine
+# Portal Cloud - Video

+A video decoding library for Rust.

+Binds to several video decoding libraries, supporting a wide range of codecs.
+Designed to work on as many platforms as possible.